scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ##### Attributes filter

-ThingsBoard may process data from completely different devices.
+Pacificsoft may process data from completely different devices.
 We will use filter by device attributes in order to filter out data that belongs to Weather Station devices.

 The filter expression below validates that two attributes are set for a particular device: **deviceType** and **geoZone**.
 You may notice that we check that **deviceType** is equal to "WeatherStation".
 The **cs** variable is a map that contains all client-side attributes.